 Create unified customer profiles

-Personas uses Segment Identity Resolution to take event data from across devices and channels, and intelligently merge it into complete user- or account-level profiles.
+Personas uses Segment Identity Resolution to take event data from across devices and channels and intelligently merge it into complete user- or account-level profiles.
 This gives your organization a single view of your customer base.
-See the Identity Resolution documentation to learn more.
+To learn more, read the Identity Resolution documentation.

 Enrich profiles with new traits

 Add detail to user profiles with new traits, and use them to power personalized marketing campaigns.
 You can add new traits to your user or account profiles in Segment using:

 - Computed Traits: Use the Personas drag-and-drop interface to build per-user (B2C) or per-account (B2B) metrics on user profiles (for example, “lifetime value” or “lead score”).

 - SQL Traits: Run custom queries on your data warehouse using the Personas SQL editor, and import the results into Segment.
 With SQL Traits, you can pull rich, uncaptured user data back into Segment.

 Create lists of users or accounts that match specific criteria.
 For example, after creating an “inactive accounts” audience that lists paid accounts with no logins in 60 days, you can push the audience to your marketing and analytics tools.
 Learn more about Personas audiences.

 Sync audiences to marketing tools